L5Modular/L5Modular/README.md

 <a name="usage"></a>
 ## Usage

-The generated `RESTful Resource Controller` and the corresponding `routes.php` make it easy to dive in.
+The generated `RESTful Resource Controller` and the corresponding `routes/web.php` make it easy to dive in.
 In my example you would see the output from the `Modules/FooBar/Views/index.blade.php` when you open `laravel-project:8000/foo-bar` in your browser.

 #### Disable modules